-But you can still enjoy days out to stately homes and gardens on shoestring budget – here are five ways to save on membership fees.
+So fear not: you can still enjoy days out to stately homes and gardens on smaller budget.
+Here are some tips for saving on membership fees.

-What’s more, you can do a similar money-saving trick with Kew Gardens.
-Become a member of Kew Gardens and there’s an annual cost of £72 for an adult for free entry to Kew and Wakehurst.
-But buy a £32 adult membership at Edinburgh Royal Botanic Gardens and you'll qualify for free entry to Royal Botanic Gardens Kew and Wakehurst, Westonbirt Arboretum, Bedgebury National Pinetum and Forest, National Botanic Garden of Wales, Ness Botanic Garden, University of Oxford Botanic Garden and Harcourt Arboretum, plus many more gardens overseas.
+But buy a £29 adult membership at Edinburgh Royal Botanic Gardens and you'll also qualify for free entry to Royal Botanic Gardens Kew and Wakehurst, Westonbirt Arboretum, Bedgebury National Pinetum and Forest, National Botanic Garden of Wales, Ness Botanic Garden, University of Oxford Botanic Garden and Harcourt Arboretum, plus many more gardens overseas.

-As well as entry to all the additional arboretums and gardens, Scottish membership will also save you £40 a year, as well as providing additional benefits you don't get with an English membership.
+As well as entry to all the additional arboretums and gardens, Scottish membership will also save you money and provide additional benefits you don't get with an English membership.
 Please note that free entry applies to the membership holder only and additional entry fees will apply for other guests.
 Please check with individual gardens prior to your visit.

 How to cut your household expenses.

 If you're signing up for an annual membership for any stately home or garden association, it's always worth searching online to see if there are offers available.
 Look out in particular for money-off codes and extra months added on as part of the deal when paying by direct debit.

-But bear in mind that the discounted annual price is an introductory rate for the first year of membership, so once the money's taken from your account you should cancel the direct debit if you want to avoid automatically being charged for a full-price membership next year.
+But bear in mind that the discounted annual price is an introductory rate for the first year of membership.
+So once the money's taken from your account you should cancel the direct debit if you want to avoid automatically being charged for a full-price membership the following year.

-12 ways to get a discount when you're shopping online.
+12 ways to grab a discount when you're shopping online.